TnsaeANS/Know-Health/docs/blueprint.md

 - User Accounts and Login: Provide a secure login system with user authentication to enable personalized content and ratings submission.
 - About Us Section: A page with generic information about the company and their vision.
 - Contact Us Section: Provide contact information and a form for users to submit inquiries.
-- Review Summarization: Use AI to summarize the sentiment of written reviews using an LLM as a tool; highlight the most common positive and negative feedback themes.

 ## Style Guidelines: